SM North EDSA: Sky Garden

-The Sky Garden is a long, elevated curvilinear park which opened on May 24, 2009.
-The Sky Garden's water features include two bubblers, a simulated river flowing at the central part of the park, and waterfalls at the end of the second floor which can also be used as a screen where promotional materials can be projected.
-The main feature of the Sky Garden is the Sky Dome, a 1,500-seat events venue with a floor area of 1,155 m2.
-The ground floor of the structure is used for vehicle parking and also serves a transport terminal for UV Express, jeepneys, and city buses.
-It is also used by Premium Point-to-Point (P2P) Buses for trips to various destinations in Bulacan.
+Opened on May 24, 2009, The Sky Garden is a long, elevated, curvilinear park whose water features include two bubblers, a simulated river flowing through the central part of the park, and waterfalls at the end of the second floor.
+The Sky Garden also incorporates the Sky Dome, a 1,500-seat events venue with a floor area of 1,155 m2.
+The ground floor of The Sky Garden is used for vehicle parking and also serves as a transport terminal for UV Express, jeepneys, city buses, and Premium Point-to-Point (P2P) buses offering transport to various destinations in Bulacan.

-Other features outside the main mall complex
+Features outside the main mall complex

 SM Cyber West Avenue

-The SM Cyber West Avenue is a 15-level structure that covers more than 42,000 sqm and around 22,700 sqm for office space.
-The building is linked via Bridgeway to the SM North EDSA complex as well as the future nearby North Triangle Common Station.
-It is targeted primarily for business process outsourcing companies, which include Emerson Electric, Concentrix and Convergys.
-It sits on a 2,910 sqm property at the corner of the main EDSA thoroughfare and West Avenue.
-The remaining leasable area mostly found on the ground and second levels feature a Savemore supermarket and other retail and commercial establishments.
+The SM Cyber West Avenue is a 15-level structure covering more than 42,000 sqm of which around 22,700 sqm is office space targeted primarily at business process outsourcing companies.
+The remaining leasable areas on the ground and second levels feature a Savemore supermarket and other retail and commercial establishments.

+Sited on a 2,910 sqm property at the corner of the main EDSA thoroughfare and West Avenue, the building is linked via a footbridge to the SM North EDSA complex, as well as to the proposed North Triangle Common Station.

 Grass Residences

-A 43-floor, three-tower condominium complex, known as the Grass Residences, was developed by SM Development Corporation (SMDC).
-The Towers 4 (called Wilmington) and 5 (called Berkshire), known as the Fern Residences, opened on the fourth quarter of 2017 and second quarter of 2018, respectively.
+A 43-floor, three-tower condominium complex, the Grass Residences was developed by SM Development Corporation (SMDC).
+Two further Towers on the site named Wilmington and Berkshire are together known as the Fern Residences.